Safeguarding and Child Protection

 CEOP (Child Exploitation and Online Protection) has lots of information about how to keep your children safe online.
 The link to the website is below:

 The NSPCC also offers lots of helpful tips and advice which parents can use to keep their children safe on the internet and social networks.
 The link below outlines the risks and dangers children face when using the internet:

 Childnet International has a wealth of information for parents and carers on keeping your child safe online.
-The link to the website and presentation given to our parents and carers in January 2019 can be found below:
+The link to the website can be found below:

 Within school, children are taught to follow a set of online safety rules.
 Regular reminders about the importance of these are given to the children.

 At CPS we teach regular discrete sessions on online safety to all year groups using materials from the Jigsaw PSE scheme and our computing scheme, Kapow.